3ICE/wsd17-DAAK/README.md

 Our first task is this:
 ```
+Timeline:
+We'll aim to hit each deadline of course.
+Here they are:
+Project Plan by Monday 6.3.2017 midnight
+JavaScript game ready for distribution by Friday 31.3.2017 midnight
+Test your store with other groups’ games by Sunday 16.4.2017
+Final submission by Sunday 23.4.2017 midnight
+Present our project work to course staff 24. - 28.4.2017

-General description of what you are doing and how you are doing that (what kinds of views, models are needed),
+General description of what we are doing and how we are doing that (what kinds of views, models are needed),
-how they relate to each other, and what is the implementation order and timetable.
+how they relate to each other, and what is the implementation order:
+TODO

-In the project plan your group will at least tell the following:
+In the project plan our group will at least tell the following:
-students in your group (names, email addresses, student ids)
+students in your group (names, email addresses, student ids) DONE
-name of your group
+name of your group DONE
 what of the listed features we plan to implement:
+ALL of them.
+Namely:
 Register as a player and developer
 As a developer: add games to their inventory, see list of game sales
 As a player: buy games, play games, see game high scores and record their score to it